cpoliver/resumate/README.md

 ## Future Improvements

-- Structure app by feature - currently everything is in src/components, however Storybook groups the stories by feature
-- Add translations for react-i18next - currently the i18n library is configured, but not translations have been added
-- More cross browser testing/support
+- Make the app fully-responsive.
+If this were a real project, I'd have built it mobile-first.
 - Add tests ([Not too many.
 Mostly integration.](https://kentcdodds.com/blog/write-tests))
+- Add translations for react-i18next - currently the i18n library is configured, but no translations have been added
+- Structure app by feature - currently everything is in src/components, however Storybook groups the stories by feature

 ## Tested On